Hoan-K-Le/Shoot-them-before-they-shoot-you-/README.md

 <h2>What the game is about!</h2>

-You are in DANGER!
-Shoot the enemy before they shoot you!
-If your health bar goes down to 0, then its GAME OVER!
-Lets test your reaction speed and see if you can kill them all before they kill you!

 ![Wireframe](./img/wireframe.jpg)

 <h3>MVP<h3>

 <ul>
 <li>Create a canvas or a big square where will be at</li>
 <li> Create the enemy's(4-5 enemys</li>